MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

 [!INCLUDE [multiple-interest-rates-def](includes/multiple-interest-rates-def.md)] For more information, see [Set Up Multiple Interest Rates](finance-how-to-set-up-multiple-interest-rates.md).

-## <a name="see-related-microsoft-trainingtrainingpathsprocess-financial-periodic-activities-dynamics--business-central" />See related [Microsoft training](/training/paths/process-financial-periodic-activities-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingpathsprocess-financial-periodic-activities-dynamics-365-business-central" />See related [Microsoft training](/training/paths/process-financial-periodic-activities-dynamics-365-business-central/)

 ## <a name="see-also" />See Also